Where to start when learning the guitar

 Phrasing techniques such as slides, hammer-ons and pull-offs, string bends, and vibrato can all be applied to get a different sound from the same notes you are playing.

-Spend some time practicing each of these techniques, and then keep reinforcing these skills since you’ll be encountering them a lot in guitar music.
+Spend some time practicing each of these techniques, and then continue to reinforce them because you’ll be encountering them frequently in guitar music.

 8. Start building an arsenal of guitar riffs and licks.